 Generac iQ2000 Portable Generator vs. the Competition

-The iQ2000 holds its own in a field of several good portable generators.
+The iQ2000 holds its own in the field of several good portable generators.

 What makes it stand out are the quiet operation and the helpful feedback displays.
 This makes it one of the more user-friendly models on the market.